in the Seine-et-Marne department’s Gâtinais natural park, one hour from Paris

 The second floor

-In the tower, between the first and second floors, the original section of the staircase opens on to a landing that leads to four bedrooms and several storage spaces, all accessible through a former ship’s door, while the attic, under the eaves and reachable via a retractable staircase, provides the potential for future development.
+In the tower, between the first and second floors, the staircase opens on to a landing that leads to four bedrooms and several storage spaces, all accessible through a former ship’s door, while the attic, under the eaves, topped with beautifully crafted wooden rafters and reachable via a retractable staircase, provides the potential for future development.

 The lower level

-Facing the front garden and on the same level as the latter, it includes several rooms used for the dwelling’s technical installations and storage, specifically a wine cellar, a workshop and a boiler room.
-As for these fully excavated rooms, they could be used for a variety of purposes, while many original details still remain, including a stone from the 15th century, visible in the workshop.
+Facing the front garden and on the same level as the latter, it includes several rooms used for the dwelling’s technical installations and storage, specifically a vaulted wine cellar, a workshop and a boiler room.
+As for these subterranean rooms, they could be used for a variety of purposes, while many original details still remain, including a stone from the 15th century.

 The Garden